 7. What happens after delivery?

-Every software project, no matter how simple, will require some kind of post-delivery technical support.
-Whether it’s improvements, debugging, or even just adding new features, you should make sure your software partner will be available to provide support after launch day.
+Every software project, no matter how simple, will require some kind of post-delivery technical support, whether it’s improvements, debugging, or even just adding new features.
+Make sure your software partner will be available to provide support after launch day.

 8. Why should I choose your company?